tetaplaun/aisnakegame2/README.md

    - `--device`: Device to run training on (cuda/cpu)
    - `--load-dqn`: Path to existing DQN model to continue training
    - `--load-a2c`: Path to existing A2C model to continue training
+   - `--wall-count`: Number of walls in simplified environment (only for train_simplified.py)

    To continue training from saved models:
    ```
    python train_both_agents.py --episodes 500 --load-dqn saved_models/dqn_snake1/model_episode_1000.pth --load-a2c saved_models/a2c_snake2/model_episode_1000.pth
    ```

+   Recommended training approach:
+   1. Start with simplified environment to learn basic navigation and food collection
+   2. Continue training in the full environment to learn advanced strategies

 4. Evaluate trained agents against each other:
    ```